richardimaoka/alpakka-blog-post/README.md

 ### Details of the example

+Again the full code example can be found [here](https://github.com/richardimaoka/alpakka-blog-post/tree/master/src/main/java/com/example).
-Again thehe full code example can be found [here](link-to-git-repository).
+Again the full code example can be found [here](https://github.com/richardimaoka/alpakka-blog-post/tree/master/src/main/java/com/example).

 To go through the example code, you firstly need to add following import statements,